seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part21-Architecture-of-State-Change.md

 # GreyMatter Journal

-## Part 21 — Comments, Likes, Mutations, and the Architecture of State Change
+## Part 21 — Comments, Likes, Mutations, State Machines, and the Architecture of Change

-> **Goal of this lesson:** Implement comments and likes while learning how modern applications manage state changes, mutations, transactions, optimistic updates, and consistency.
+> **Goal of this lesson:** Implement comments and likes while learning one of the deepest truths in software engineering: applications are fundamentally systems for managing state changes over time.

 ---

-# From Reading Systems to Interactive Systems
+# The Moment Software Becomes Difficult

-Up until now, GreyMatter Journal has been primarily a **read system**.
+Up until now, GreyMatter Journal has largely been a **read system**.

 Our architecture has looked like this: